Introduction to Machine Learning: Probability theory

 When discussing probabilistic concepts, we will make the convenient assumption that all random variables are defined on a fixed probability space $(\Om, \myP)$.
 This means that $\Omega$ is large enough to include enough randomness to generate all required variables (and implicitly enlarged when needed).

-We assume that the reader is familiar with concepts related to discrete random variables or continuous variables (with values in $\mathbb R^d$ for some $d$) and their probability density functions, or p.d.f.'s.
+We assume that the reader is familiar with concepts related to discrete random variables (which take values in a discrete or countable space) and their probability mass function (p.m.f.) or continuous variables (with values in $\mathbb R^d$ for some $d$) and their probability density functions (p.d.f.) when they exist.
 In particular, $X: \Om\to \mR^d$ is a random variable with p.d.f. $f$ if and only if the expectation of $\phi(X)$ is given by